 Editing and Proofreading

 The Professional Editorial Standards (2016) of Editors Canada defines editing as “carefully reviewing material before it is published and suggesting or making changes to correct or improve it.”
-This extremely useful document distinguishes four levels of editing:
+This extremely useful document distinguishes four levels of editing, and is the template I use when working with a client:

 - Structural editing – assessing and shaping material to improve its organization and content